 Good-looking, practical and with very impressive on-paper figures, the Kuga makes a good case for itself in what is becoming a very busy segment of the market.
 It's good to drive, too, retaining much of what makes the standard car feel sharp on the road.
 Company-car users will welcome the low CO2 emissions, while families will be happy with the Kuga's large interior and good-sized boot.
 Read our full review here.

 Jaguar F-Pace P400e

-The Jaguar I-Pace electric car leads the charge for the British brand’s electrification efforts, but don’t forget about the F-Pace plug-in.
-It’s one of the most enjoyable cars of its type to drive, plus it has all the benefits of electric power for up to 33 miles on a single charge, including quiet running, instant power delivery and low running costs.
-It even comes with rapid charging at up to 32kW – faster than most PHEVs can offer.
+Jaguar's I-Pace electric car leads the charge for the brand’s electrification efforts, but don’t forget the F-Pace plug-in.
+It’s one of the most enjoyable cars of its type to drive, plus it has all the benefits of electric power for up to 33 miles on a charge.
+It even offers rapid charging at up to 32kW – faster than most PHEVs can manage.
 It has a 17.1kWh battery, so a full charge only takes about half an hour.
 Look out for the P400e name to pick out the plug-in hybrid model from the rest of the range.
 Read our full review here.

 Mercedes GLA 250 e

-The Mercedes '250 e' plug-in hybrid engine impressed us in the A-Class executive hatchback, so it's not surprising to find that it works well in the A-Class-based GLA family SUV, too.
-It's one of the better-engineered plug-in hybrid solutions we've tried, boasting a strong pure-electric range, punchy performance when the power sources are combined and smooth transitions between the two.
-Mercedes' claim of just under 202mpg is a decent chunk ahead of most rivals' and its 32g/km of CO2 also undercuts the competition.
+The Mercedes '250 e' plug-in hybrid engine impressed us in the A-Class executive hatchback, so it's not surprising to find it works well in the A-Class-based GLA family SUV, too.
+It's one of the better-engineered plug-in hybrids we've tried, boasting a strong pure-electric range, punchy performance when the power sources are combined and smooth transition between the two.
+Mercedes' claim of over 200mpg is a decent chunk ahead of most rivals and 32g/km of CO2 also undercuts the competition.
 Read our full review here.